 This keloid has certainly been challenging to this young man.
 He has no pain or discomfort from the keloid.
 Prior surgeries have resulted in some degree alteration of the ear anatomy.

 This patient has a nodular keloid.
-Goal of treatment is to totally remove this keloid and ultimately focus on reshaping the ear and maintaining a continuity on the edge of the ear.
+The goal of treatment is to totally remove this keloid and ultimately focus on reshaping the ear and maintaining a continuity on the edge of the ear.
 All this can be achieved with proper use of cryotherapy.
-First treatment was applied to this keloid on July 15, 2014.
+The first treatment was applied to this keloid on July 15, 2014.

 He was advised to return in 6-8 weeks for follow up and continuation of treatment.
 Keloids like this require 3-4 rounds of cryotherapy to be totally removed.
 Recurrence rate after cryotherapy is very low.
 We will post follow up images in about 2 months.